s-victor/TinyPedal/README.md

 3. A tray icon will appear at system tray.
 If not shown, check hidden tray icon. `Right Click` on tray icon will bring up context menu.

 4. Launch `rFactor 2`, overlay will appear once vehicle is on track, and auto-hide otherwise.
-Auto-hide can toggled ON or OFF by clicking `Auto Hide` from tray menu.
+Auto-hide can be switched On or Off by clicking `Auto Hide` from tray menu.

 5. Click on overlay to drag around.
 Overlay can be Locked or Unlocked by clicking `Lock Overlay` from tray menu.